Bradner Smith & Company: Products

 Besides their own manufactories, Bradner Smith & Co. carried wedding and other stationery, imported and domestic, the Hurlbut plate paper, Crane's pure linen flats, the Germanic flat and ledger papers, and all other classes of goods used by stationers, printers, book-binders, and publication houses.
 Regular sizes and standard weights were stocked, but special sizes and weights could be made to order and furnished at mill prices.
 A stock of colored papers was on hand, and specialized papers for special purposes would be made to order in quantities to suit.
 They were also manufacturers of map paper, and furnished any weight or size requested.
 In cover papers, Bradner Smith & Co. had the largest and best-assorteded stock in the US.

-The firm was the sole agent for the sale of Weston's pure linen ledger and record papers, which were awarded the gold medal at the Paris Exposition and the highest award at the Centennial Exposition for a combination of all the desirable qualities.
-They were also sole agents for the celebrated "commercial safety paper," for checks, notes, bills of exchange, bonds, letters of credit, and so on, which had been officially endorsed and recommended by the clearing-house authorities of the principal cities in the US.
+The firm was an agent for the sale of Weston's linen ledger and record papers, which received awards at the Paris Exposition and the Centennial Exposition.
+They were also agents for commercial safety paper used for checks, notes, bills of exchange, bonds, and letters of credit, which was used by clearing-house authorities in US cities.

 Bradner Smith & Co. used the finest inks, which were known for their brilliancy of color and durability.
 They also carried a full line of all colors, sizes, and styles of envelopes, and made odd sizes to order.
 All kinds of fancy stationery and stationers' sundries were kept in stock, and also a full line of illustrated advertising cards, manufactured by Marques, Gair & Bailey, of Paris, London, and New York City.